If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Tinsmith John Landis Mason born in Philadelphia in the year 1858 had no clue that one day the mason jar would be useful.
-His quest to find a safe storage for food led him into discovering the mason jar.
+Tinsmith John Landis Mason born in Philadelphia in the year 1858 had no clue that one day the Mason jar would be useful.
+His quest to find safe storage for food led him into discovering the Mason jar.
 The jar has become useful in households and commercial enterprises.
 Boiled fruits, honey, vegetables, butter, and many other products are now kept in the Mason jar.
-The transparent jar is now used in mason jar beekeeping and this has been a great step in alternative beekeeping practices.
+The transparent jar is now used in Mason jar beekeeping and this has been a great step in alternative beekeeping practices.

 Advantages of Mason Jar Beekeeping